Written by Mal Webb

 NOTEY: What?
 Like on a guitar?

-HOUSEBAND: And overtones... we're overt ones for overtones!
+HOUSEBAND: Yes, oh, and we're overt ones for overtones!

-HOUSEBAND: And that joke was a bit of a stinker!
+HOUSEBAND: Yes, that last joke was a bit of a stinker!

 WIFI: It was implied.